Tracking Summer Greenland Blocking: the Upstream Pathway Shapes Historical Extremes and Future Change: Methods

 We adopt the correction of \citet{tyrlis2021reconciling} that relaxes the northward gradient threshold to:

 This modification is more appropriate for high-latitude blocking events, where a strong jet on the poleward side of the block is less common.

-In contrast, the GHA index identifies blocked grid points where daily Z500 anomalies, computed relative to a 90-day running mean, exceed the 90th percentile of the Z500 anomaly distribution.
-This distribution is calculated over the latitudinal band from 45°N to 80°N, and the resulting threshold -- evolving in time following the 90-day window -- is applied uniformly to all grid points.
-As a result, the index is well suited for detecting amplified Rossby waves, ridges, and omega blocks.
+In contrast, the GHA index identifies blocked grid points where daily Z500 anomalies, computed relative to a 90-day pointwise running mean, are larger than $1.26 \sigma$ of the Z500 anomaly distribution.
+The threshold has been chosen as the 90th percentile of a normal distribution.
+This probability distribution is calculated aggregating all the anomalies over the latitudinal band from 45°N to 80°N. The threshold is applied uniformly to all grid points and evolves smoothly through the seasonal cycle thanks to the 90-day pointwise running average used for the anomalies definition, thereby excluding the long-term thermal expansion of the atmosphere.

+Regardless of the IBI used, the output is a 3D (time, latitude, longitude) diagnostic matrix where each grid point is flagged as blocked or not blocked.